-I was visiting Florida recently and was taken aback by how many people were blowing their nose and it was due to allergies.
-So many people in all states suffer with allergies year round, but it may be especially harder in hot, humid conditions were mold spores, weeds, flowers and grasses are abundant!
+I was visiting Florida recently and was taken aback by how many people were blowing their noses and it was due to allergies.
+So many people in all states suffer from allergies year-round, but it may be especially hard in hot, humid conditions where mold spores, weeds, flowers, and grasses are abundant!

 People who suffer from allergies are often told to avoid triggers, but that is nearly impossible sometimes and I understand that.
 How about eating your way to better health?
 Here are some good ideas to help you improve your diet so it includes more antihistaminic foods.

 5 Antihistaminic Foods to Eat